SophiaDai1206/CSC249-HW3-Sophia-Dai/reflection.md

 Name: Sophia Dai

-Helped by TA
+Helped by TA, and source: https://gitlab.bucknell.edu/wx002/csci363/blob/5ea881e7a16ef5022f16fd3e78659f0bf0a2dc70/pyLabs/Py04b/Traceroute.py

 What worked, what didn't, what advice would you give someone taking this course in the future?
 At first, it was confused to understand what we should do to make the code complete.
-It was helpful to look ICMPtraceroute file while doing the ICMPpinger, I found they are sort of complementary.
+It was helpful to look ICMPtraceroute file while doing the
+ICMPpinger, I found they are sort of complementary.
 ICMPtraceroute.py helped me get a better understand of ICMP and what the two files are doing.
 But at first, it was hard to get started.
 My advice is before start coding, take a look of the whole files and get a basic understanding of what they are doing and ask for help if you need.